 Volcanoes Co-Founder joins Orphanage Board

-Praveen Moman, Co-Founder of Volcanoes Safaris, has joined the board of Imbabazi Orphanage, Rwanda.
+Praveen Moman, Co-Founder of Volcanoes Safaris, has joined the Board of Imbabazi Orphanage in Rwanda.

 Imbabazi Orphanage was established by Roz Carr to care for children who were lost or orphaned by the Rwanda genocide of 1994.